By now, many Singaporeans would’ve known the importance of planning for their retirement.

 Retirement planning is obviously a much bigger topic which involves multiple moving parts.
 Only some of the broad options are mentioned here.

 If you wish to know what types of investments you can consider for retirement – whether volatile or non-volatile – check out some of the best retirement investment options in Singapore.
-You can also learn more about retirement plans (cash annuities).
+You can also learn more about retirement annuity plans.